Sunday, February 22, 2009

 Big Majors Spot

-A group of pigs live on a small beach on Big Majors Spot.
+A group of pigs lives on a small beach on Big Majors Spot.
 These are just ordinary domestic farm pigs, but they are accustomed to being fed by the cruisers.
-As you approach the beach they come out to see what treats you have.
+As you approach the beach, they come out to see what treats you have.
 We offered bananas and sweet potatoes.
 They get a little excited and act like they will climb into the dinghy.
-Once they know the treats are gone they return to the beach to lay in the sand and wait for the next feeding.
+Once they know the treats are gone, they return to the beach to lie in the sand and wait for the next feeding.

 Diane (staying at a safer distance)